njsmith/zs/doc/format.rst

     reduces the requirements on readers -- e.g., it guarantees that the XZ Embedded edition will always be sufficient.

+    .. warning:: LZMA2 SUPPORT IS EXPERIMENTAL IT WILL CHANGE I am just too lazy to update the docs at the moment.

 * Metadata length (``u64le``): The length of the next field:

 * Metadata (UTF-8 encoded JSON): This field allows arbitrary metadata to be attached to a ZS file.
-The only restriction is that the encoded value must be what JSON calls an "object" (also known as a dict, hash table, etc. -- basically, the outermost characters have to be ``{}``).
+The only restriction is that the encoded value MUST be what JSON calls an "object" (also known as a dict, hash table, etc. -- basically, the outermost characters have to be ``{}``).
 But this object can contain arbitrarily complex values (though we recommend restricting yourself to strings for the keys).
 See :ref:`metadata-conventions`.

-* <extensions> (??): Compliant readers should ignore any data occurring between the end of the metadata field and the end of the header (as defined by the header length field).
+* <extensions> (??): Compliant readers MUST ignore any data occurring between the end of the metadata field and the end of the header (as defined by the header length field).
 This space may be used in the future to add backwards-compatible extensions to the ZS format.
 (Backwards-incompatible extensions, of course, will include a change to the magic number.)